Updated May 24, 2023

 Introduction to MySQL Transaction

-Mysql transactions can be defined as the atomic unit that comprises multiple SQL query statements that need to executed completely or rollbacked when some issue occurs.
-Filing any of the database operations will result in inconsistencies and inefficiency of the application.
+Mysql transactions can be defined as the atomic unit comprising multiple SQL query statements that must be executed completely or rollbacked when an issue occurs.
+Filing any of the database operations will result in inconsistencies and application inefficiency.
 For this, we use the transactions in Mysql.
-Mysql transactions allow you to perform a set of database operations in entirety.
-That means either all the commands will execute completely and the transaction will be committed or none of the commands will be executed and the transaction will be rollbacked having no changes on the database in case some error occurs due to some cause such as table locking.
-In this article, we will learn about transactions in MySQL, properties of transactions, transactional statements, and how we can use transactions in MySQL with the help of an example.
+Mysql transactions allow you to perform a set of database operations.
+Suppose an error occurs due to factors such as table locking.
+In this case, the system will perform either a complete execution of all the commands and commit the transaction, or it will refrain from executing any of the commands and roll back the transaction.
+As a result, the database will remain unchanged.
+This article focuses on transactions in MySQL, including their properties, transactional statements, and how to utilize transactions in MySQL through an example.

 Properties of MySQL Transaction

-As Mysql supports different storage engines, out of them InnoDB is completely ACID supported.
+InnoDB provides complete ACID support among the different storage engines supported by MySQL.
 By the term ACID, we refer to the properties of the transactions.

 1. Atomicity: All the operations within a work unit need to be completed successfully.
-In case, if some problem or failure occurs while executing operation then all the operations of that work unit should be rollbacked and the state of the database should be brought to the previous state and no effect of that work unit operations should be seen on database if its rollbacked.
-Completeness of work unit execution is ensured by the atomicity property.
+Suppose any problem or failure occurs while executing the operation.
+In that case, the system should roll back all the operations of that work unit and restore the state of the database to its previous state.
+The rollback should ensure no effect on the work unit operations on the database.
+The atomicity property ensures the completeness of work unit execution.

-2. Consistency: It ensures that the changes that are made to the database if the transaction is successfully committed.
+2. Consistency: It ensures the changes made to the database if the transaction is successfully committed.

-3. Isolation: All the transactions work independently of each other and are transparent to each other.
+3. Isolation: All the transactions work independently and are transparent to each other.

 4. Durability: If the system fails, the changes made to the database need to be persisted.